 Many drink recipes that call for schnapps refer to the North American version.
 When it comes to those, these brands are the most popular:

 - Hiram Walker

-Tip: Even in this category, all schnapps are not created equal and you often get what you pay for.
-Shop smart and fork over a few extra dollars to improve your drinks.
+Do be wary of brandies that have sweeteners; these are not true brandies and are instead liqueurs.
+They are closer to the North American definition of schnapps, which is sold at most liquor stores.
+Even in this category, all schnapps are not created equal, and you often get what you pay for in terms of quality.
+Shop smart and spend a few extra dollars to improve your drinks.